lightningdb/chililog-server/README.md

 To find out what was causing my unusually high bandwidth usage, I had to aggregate logs from the firewall, load balancer, web server and app servers.

-Wow - what a pain in the arse.
+Wow - what a pain in the arse!

 The logs were in different formats, the timestamps were in different timezones and I had to wait 1 week before I got access to the firewall logs.

 It was at this moment that the idea for ChiliLog was born.

-I tried to find open source software but none did everything I wanted in one package.
-Also, due to corporate policy, I could not use a cloud logging service.
+I tried to find open source software but I could not find one that did everything I needed in one package.
+Due to corporate policy, I could not use a cloud logging service.

 When?